kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

 ### `jatos.downloadResultFile`

 **Since JATOS version >= 3.5.1** - Downloads a file from the JATOS server.
 One can only download a file that was previously uploaded with `jatos.uploadResultFile` in the same study run.
 If the file contains text it returns the content as a string.
 If the file contains JSON, it returns the JSON already parsed as an object.
 All other [MIME types](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types) are returned as a Blob.
-It offers callbacks, either as parameter or via [jQuery.deferred.promise](https://api.jquery.com/deferred.promise/), to signal success or failure in the transfer.
+It offers callbacks, either as parameter or via a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), to signal success or failure in the transfer.

 * _@param {string} filename_ - Name of the uploaded file
 * _@param {optional function} onSuccess_ - Function to be called in case of success
 * _@param {optional function} onError_ - Function to be called in case of error
-* _@return {jQuery.deferred.promise}_
+* _@return {Promise}_

 Additionally you can specify the component position from where the file was uploaded (in case different components uploaded files with the same filename)